Exabyte-io/documentation/docs/index.md

 Our users compute characteristic properties of materials through high-fidelity modeling.
 Therefore, the content of this documentation is divided into three main categories:

-- **Materials**:
+## Materials

-    - how to design, upload or import material geometries
+* how to design, upload or import material geometries
-    - supported characteristic properties (eg. band gap, formation energy, electron mobility) supported
+* supported characteristic properties (eg. band gap, formation energy, electron mobility) supported
-    - advanced topics:
+* advanced topics:
-        - creation of combinatorial sets of materials for high-throughput screening,
+    * creation of combinatorial sets of materials for high-throughput screening,
-        - overview of materials analytics (eg. how to make sense of all the characteristic properties)
+    * overview of materials analytics (eg. how to make sense of all the characteristic properties)

-- **Models & Methods**:
+## Models & Methods

-    - explanation the models used to extract the properties of materials and their particular implementations (methods),
+* explanation the models used to extract the properties of materials and their particular implementations (methods),
-    - how to apply these models and run simulations
+* how to apply these models and run simulations
-    - advanced topics:
+* advanced topics:
-        - editing simulation input,
+    * editing simulation input,
-        - dissecting convergence and relaxation algorithms,
+    * dissecting convergence and relaxation algorithms,
-        - calculation of compound characteristic properties (eg. formation energy)
+    * calculation of compound characteristic properties (eg. formation energy)

-- **Compute**:
+## Compute

-    - how to submit a simulation job
+* how to submit a simulation job
-    - how to choose the count
+* how to choose set compute resources
-    - job queues and urgency factors
+* job submission queues and urgency factors
-    - advanced topics:
+* advanced topics:
-        - benchmarks and scaling
+    * benchmarks and scaling
-        - limits per compute queue
+    * limits per compute queue
-        - alternate connection methods:
+    * alternate connection methods:
-            - secure shell terminal:
+        * secure shell terminal:
-            - web-browser terminal:
+        * web-browser terminal:
-            - remote desktop via VNC
+        * remote desktop via VNC

 Other parts explain data security, sharing and collaboration, billing/pricing and our terminology.

 ## Highlighted features

+### Materials Design/Upload/Import

+We let one develop material concepts from scratch by designing new geometries or reuse/extend prior works by uploading structures from disk or importing from trusted database sources.
+More information on the topic available on this [page](/materials/upload-and-import.md).

+### High performance and massive scalability

+Materials simulations are often computationally demanding.
+We put extreme attention to performance and scalability of our product.
+More information available [here](/compute/overview.md) and [here](/compute/benchmarks.md).

 ### Combinatorial screening